 In an ideal world, everyone would be truthful on a job application, but sadly, that’s not always the case.
 It’s not uncommon for applicants to misrepresent themselves in an interview or falsify a resume.
 To avoid hiring someone who isn’t qualified or poses a risk to their organization, employers regularly perform background screenings.

-What is background screening?
+What is background screening for employment?

 A background screening is the process of using third-parties (usually professional background screening providers) to properly vet candidates for career opportunities.
 Sources may include public records, law enforcement, credit bureaus and previous employers.